Real Time Dashboards¶

 http_request using the

 site_id column.
 That means

 all the data for a particular site will live in the same shard.

-When we call master_create_worker_shards we tell Citus to create 16 shards and 2 replicas of each shard (for a total of 32 shard replicas).
+The UDF uses the default configuration values for shard count and replication factor.
 We recommend using 2-4x as many shards as CPU cores in your cluster.
 Using this many shards lets you rebalance data across your cluster after adding new worker nodes.